Frequently Asked Questions (FAQs)

 4. Will I be paid?
 How about benefits?

-PMF Program participants are paid full salary and benefits at the GS-9, GS-11, or GS-12 (or equivalent) grade level depending on the position into which hired and the hiring agency.
+PMF Program participants are paid full salary and benefits at the GS-9, GS-11, or GS-12 (or equivalent) grade level depending on the position into which hired, the geographic location, and the hiring agency.
 Finalists may be promoted based on the qualification requirements for the hired position.
 More information can be found under The Opportunity\Compensation webpage.

 5. Can I get any of my student loans paid back if I join the program?